 Hemp Oil Provides a Myriad of Health Benefits Without the High

-You’ve probably read or heard that cannabidiol (CBD) provides a range of health applications without any psychoactive effects on the brain.
-But have you ever asked yourself why CBD doesn’t cause those psychoactive effects?
+You’ve probably read or heard that most cannabinoids like CBD or CBG provide a range of health applications without any psychoactive effects on the brain.
+But have you ever asked yourself why these hemp compounds don’t cause those psychoactive effects?
 It’s a simple question, with a fairly complex answer.

 To classify a compound as inducing a psychoactive effect, we first have to define what the term “psychoactive” means.
-“Psychoactive is really an altered state of mind where your decision-making ability becomes impaired,” says PrimeMyBody Ambassador Dr. Cheng Ruan.
+“Psychoactive is really an altered state of mind where your decision-making ability becomes impaired,” says PrimeMyBody Chief Medical Advisor Dr. Cheng Ruan.

-Unlike Tetrahydrocannbinol or THC (the cannabinoid that does cause a psychoactive effect or high), the properties of the cannabinoid CBD are not intended to cause psychoactive or intoxicating effects because, according to Dr. Ruan,
+Unlike Tetrahydrocannbinol or THC (the only cannabinoid that does cause a psychoactive effect or high), the properties of the cannabinoid CBD are not intended to cause psychoactive or intoxicating effects because, according to Dr. Ruan,

 “there isn’t a CBD receptor that induces certain neurotransmitters to have a psychoactive component.
 Technically you’re not going to have that psychoactive component because of the biochemistry of the (cannabidiol) chemical.”

 Biologically, THC fits aptly with the Endocannabinoid Systems’ CB1 receptors located in the brain and central nervous system.
 Like a lock and key, a THC molecule is designed to connect with CB1 receptors, and when matched, a psychoactive effect on the brain is triggered.
 In contrast, CBD acts as an antagonist to CB1 receptors.
 Studies have noted that CBD does not naturally communicate with CB1 receptors or that the compound engages a different region on the receptor altogether.